New Afrikan Black Panther Party: History

 The party was founded in 2005 by Kevin Rashid Johnson and Shaka Zulu (born Zulu Sharod) also known as Shaka Sankofa Zulu, with support from Native American activist Tom Big Warrior.
 The party also claims continuity with the Black Panther prison chapter as developed by George Jackson and W. L. Nolen in 1971.

 Party leaders were active in the 2016 U.S. prison strike and claimed retribution from prison authorities for their involvement.

 Shaka Zulu was released from prison in 2019.
 Since his release, the NABPP has been organizing "No Prison Fridays" protests in Newark.
 The NABPP is also organizing "Serve the People" programs to assist communities in developing their own resources and labor power toward restoring them as base areas of cultural, political and economic revolution.

 In recent years, the NABPP has built the "United Panther Movement" (UPM) which involves "parallel constellations of activists from all races and genders".
 The United Panther Movement includes other minor communist parties such as the Red Heart Warrior Society, the White Panther Organization, the Brown Panther Organizing Committee, the New Afrikan Service Organization (formerly The Black Brigade) and the Old South Organizing Committee.

 In January 2021, FBI agents interviewed Shaka Zulu on involvement in the Capitol attack; Zulu denied any involvement and considered the interview "harassment."
-Moira Meltzer-Cohen of the National Lawyers Guild viewed the interview as part of wider attempts by the FBI to target left-wing organizations following the Capitol attack.

 2020 split

 In December 2020, supporters of Kevin "Rashid" Johnson split off from NABPP and began using the name Revolutionary Intercommunal Black Panther Party (RIBPP).
-Johnson cited displeasure with the NBPP leadership, lack of internal democracy, and ideological differences as causing the split.
+Johnson cited displeasure with the NABPP leadership, lack of internal democracy, and ideological differences as causing the split.